 What is Property Plant and Equipment (PP&E)?

-Property plant and equipment are long-term tangible assets that are physical in nature.
+Property plant and equipment (PP&E) are long-term tangible assets that are physical in nature.
 These are non-current assets that are used in the company’s operations for a longer part of the time.
 They are also called as the fixed assets of the company as it cannot be easily liquidated.